-You will need to keep your warts or verrucae covered for 24 hours after treatment.
-If you have multiple warts or verrucae, it may be easier to wear gloves or socks.
+You will need to keep your scalp covered for 24 hours after treatment.
+It may be easier to wear a cap, hat, or scarf if a large area is being treated.

-It is important that you keep any areas treated with DPC out of any light during the process, as UV light can degrade DPC.
-This will prevent spread of the DPC to other areas of skin.

 Please avoid touching or washing the treatment area for 48 hours following the treatment.

 Other members of your household could become sensitised to DPC also if they come into contact with it.
 Please avoid others touching any areas that have been treated with DPC for 48 hours post treatment or until the DPC has been washed off.
 Special caution should be taken in the case of pregnant women who are directly liaising with the patient.

-You will be prescribed a steroid cream as part of your consultation with one of our Doctors before you start your treatment; this is to be applied to reduce any more uncomfortable dermatitis reaction from the DPC treatment.
+You will be prescribed a steroid cream as part of your consultation with one of our doctors before you start your treatment; this is to be applied to reduce any more uncomfortable dermatitis reaction from the DPC treatment.